Oh, do I love lists of everything!

-73. Organize your religious study.
+73. Organize your studies

-74. Start a decluttering challenge.
+74. Start a decluttering challenge

-An interesting and fun approach to organization.
-Start a challenge!
+An interesting and fun approach to organization – start a challenge!

 Decide on tasks and set up a challenge calendar to keep yourself motivated.

-75. Track your moods and sleep patterns.
+75. Track your moods and sleep patterns

-76. Keep track of your period too.
+76. Keep track of your period

 You can use an app on your phone, or a simple paper tracker, like this free minimalistic, reusable period tracker.

-It’s just something every girl should do.
+It’s just something every female should do.

 If you learn to keep things clean, it will become a lot easier for you to declutter your possessions and keep them neatly organized.

 Only a calm and organized mind can lead you to an organized and calm life.

 Good habits are another, big topic that requires a separate article.

 This is a personal preference, but it’s much easier to keep your home visually tidy when everything is more or less in the same color palette.

-- Personal and insurance documents;
+- Personal documents;